lanl/Tardigrade-examples/docs/software_installation.rst

       $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp

-For details using option 2, see the following subsection for "Test" or :ref:`tardigrade_CLI`.
+For details using option 2, see the following subsection for "Test" or :ref:`macroscale_command_line`.
-**Workflows that run Tardigrade-MOOSE are configured to automatically use option 2 in which the LD_LIBRARY_PATH is prepended to command that launches a simulation.** However, note that other operations may still require manual intervention (such as those described in the sections just mentioned).
+**Workflows that run Tardigrade-MOOSE are configured to automatically use option 2 in which the LD_LIBRARY_PATH is prepended to the command that launches a simulation.** However, note that other operations may still require manual intervention (such as those described in the sections just mentioned).

-Either using :code:`scons --config-software` or manually, add :code:`/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp` to the :code:`config_software.py` entry for "LD_PATH".
+Either using :code:`scons --config-software` or manually, add :code:`/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp` to the :code:`config_software.yml` entry for "LD_PATH".
 This configuration will ensure that Tardigrade-MOOSE simulations run through SCons workflows will access the appropriate shared libraries.

-If one receives an error like :code:`error while loading shared libraries: libmicromat.so: cannot open shared object file`, then the LD_LIBRARY_PATH is not configured correctly.
+If one encounters :code:`error while loading shared libraries: libmicromat.so: cannot open shared object file`, then the LD_LIBRARY_PATH is not configured correctly.

 Test